 If you, or someone you know, is in immediate danger, call 999 and ask for the police.

-Warning: if you're worried about someone knowing you have visited this website read how to cover your tracks online
+Warning: if you are worried about someone knowing you have visited this website Women's Aid has information about how to cover your tracks online.

 What is domestic abuse?